Sunrise Movement: History

 In the summer of 2013, Evan Weber, Matthew Lichtash, and environmentalist Michael K. Dorsey used a $30,000 grant and free office space provided by the Sierra Club and the Wesleyan University Green Fund to draft a plan for climate action.
 This led to the incorporation of the US Climate Plan in January 2014.

-Sara Blazevic and Varshini Prakash started the Sunrise Movement on the East Coast in 2015.
-Blazevic, Prakash, and other early leaders trained at Momentum, an organization that teaches community organizing.
+Sara Blazevic, William Lawrence, Varshini Prakash, Victoria Fernandez, Guido Girgenti, and three others started the Sunrise Movement on the East Coast in 2015.
+Blazevic, Prakash, Lawrence, and other early leaders trained at Momentum, an organization that teaches community organizing.

 The Sunrise Movement launched as a 501(c)(4) in 2017.
 During the 2018 midterms, they worked to oust candidates who would not refuse funding from the fossil fuel industry and to elect proponents of renewable energy.
 Half of the group's first 20 endorsements won their elections.
 Deb Haaland, Alexandria Ocasio-Cortez, Rashida Tlaib, and Ilhan Omar won election to the House of Representatives—and six other endorsed candidates won election to state House or Senate seats in Florida, New York, and Pennsylvania.

 Since the 2018 elections, the Sunrise Movement has focused on the climate change proposals collectively known as the Green New Deal, whose core principles have been described as "decarbonization, jobs, and justice".
 Its proposals include a transition to renewable energy, expanded public transportation, and an economic plan to drive job growth.
 Several publications have reported that the Green New Deal opposes nuclear power and carbon capture as well as some other technologies.
 However, Senator Ed Markey, the co-sponsor of the Green New Deal resolution in the United States Senate, stated that the resolution's language is technology-agnostic and does not exclude nuclear power or carbon capture.

 In March 2019, a group of activists in the UK called on the Labour Party to commit to taking radical steps to decarbonize the UK economy within a decade.
 Calling their movement "Labour for a Green New Deal", a group spokesperson said they got their inspiration from the Sunrise Movement and the work that Ocasio-Cortez has done in the US.
 Group members have met with Zack Exley, co-founder of the progressive group Justice Democrats, to learn from the experiences that he and Ocasio-Cortez have had in working for the Green New Deal campaign in the US.